DavidShield/canyon-bunny/README.md

 # canyon-bunny

-develope an android game similar to "super mario" based on the book
+develope an android game similar to "super mario" refer to the book

 https://www.packtpub.com/game-development/learning-libgdx-game-development-second-edition